crispitagorico/sigkernel/README.md

-<h1 align='center'>The Signature Kernel as the solution of a Goursat PDE
+<h1 align='center'>The Signature Kernel is the solution of a Goursat PDE
     [<a href="https://arxiv.org/abs/2006.14794">arXiv</a>] </h1>

 ## Overview